-The number of degree credits a student has completed thus far in college, not including credits in progress, is used to determine when a student can register for courses he/she/they want(s) to take the following semester.
-A registration schedule is emailed to all students each semester, specifying the registration dates and times at which students with a certain number of completed degree credits may register for courses.
+The number of degree credits a student has completed thus far in college, not including credits in progress, is used to determine when a student can register for courses they want to take the following semester.
+A registration schedule is emailed to all students each semester, specifying the registration dates and times during which students with a certain number of completed degree credits may register for courses.